pi0neerpat/frack.my/prd-history-tx.md

     (a, b) => b.timestamp - a.timestamp
   );

-  // Function to fetch historical logs and cache in localStorage const fetchHistoricalLogs = async () => {
+  // Function to fetch historical logs const fetchHistoricalLogs = async () => {
     if (!address) return;